Trapt: Warner Bros. and Eleven Seven years (2001–2011)

-Someone in Control (2004–2006)

 Before releasing their next full-length album, the band released a self-titled three-track EP, released March 30, 2004, that included live versions of the "Made of Glass" and "Echo" tracks from their debut album, as well as a previously unreleased non-LP track, "Promise".
 Their second full-length album, titled Someone in Control, was released September 13, 2005.
 It produced three singles for the band: "Stand Up", "Waiting", and "Disconnected (Out of Touch)".
 While it reached #14 on the US Billboard 200, the album didn't meet Warner's expectations, selling 500,000 copies.
 Disappointed, Warner stopped responding to the band.
-Brown said of the situation “We didn’t like the situation.
+Brown said of the situation: "We didn't like the situation.
 We asked them to let us off the label.
-There was no official parting of the ways; we just said, ‘We’re leaving,’ and there was no response, so we were out of there.”
+There was no official parting of the ways; we just said, 'We're leaving', and there was no response, so we were out of there."
 The band signed to Eleven Seven the following year.